joaosoft/state-machine/README.md

-transition from 4 to 2  with user worker ? true load 'from' state handler with [1 text true] transition from 4 to 1  with user worker ? false can make transition to In progress check in-progress handler with [1 text true] execute in-progress handler with [1 text true] by user: execute in-progress handler with [1 text true] state machine: A, transition handler with [1 text true] by user: success event in-progress handler with [1 text true] load 'from' state handler with [1 text true] check in-development handler with [1 text true] execute in-development handler with [1 text true]
+transition from 4 to 2  with user worker ? true load 'from' state handler with [1 text true] transition from 4 to 1  with user worker ? false

+:: State Machine: B - check transition from state 1 (loaded) to state 2 load 'from' state handler with [1 text true] check in-development handler with [1 text true] execute in-development handler with [1 text true] state machine: B, transition handler with [1 text true]

+:: State Machine: B - making transition from state 1 (loaded) to state 2 load 'from' state handler with [1 text true] check in-development handler with [1 text true] execute in-development handler with [1 text true]